The image above shows our Poppy Seed Pod watch on the right.

 And, as I detailed above, art jewellery also often uses forms and surfaces not seen in fine jewellery, such as those which are complex, rough, broken, fractal or organic, i.e. much more complex than the very simple geometric forms and smooth polished surfaces used in fine jewellery.

-Examples of art jewellery influences on watchmaking include:
+Examples of influences on watchmaking which can be seen as coming from art jewellery include:

-The “khumeia” by Simon Pierre Delord, which has a significant influence from Art Nouveau, with conventional watch hands.
+The “Khumeia” by Simon Pierre Delord, which has a significant influence from Art Nouveau, with conventional straight watch hands.

-The Cartier Crash Tigrée watch has some art-jewellery influence as well as surrealist and fine jewellery influences while retaining conventional watch hands.
+The Cartier Crash Tigrée watch can be seen as having some art-jewellery influence as well as surrealist and fine jewellery influences while retaining conventional watch hands.

 The DB28 XP Météorite by De Bethune:

-. . . has a beautiful dial with a significant art-jewellery influence of irregular marks, with conventional case and hands.
+. . . has a beautiful dial which can be seen as having a significant art-jewellery influence of irregular marks, with conventional case and hands.

 Blancpain The Great Wave is a gorgeous art-jewellery dial inside a conventional fine jewellery watch case.

-While the beautiful and unique watches above show significant art jewellery influence, they can all be said to be based on conventional watch design, with art jewellery adding a degree of influence.
-This relates to some aspects of the fascinating question . . .
-“Are watches art?
+While the beautiful and unique watches above can be seen as showing what can be seen as a degree of art jewellery influence, they can all be said to be based on conventional watch design, with art jewellery adding a degree of influence.

 UnconstrainedTime watches:

-. . . by contrast, can be seen to be fundamentally arising out of conceptual art jewellery perspectives, with little or no influence from either engineering or fine jewellery aspects of conventional watch design.
-Our unique radically simplified time-display frees us from the strong archetypes of watch hands or numerals, allowing much more special focus on the creative aesthetics which convey the concept or story.
+. . . by contrast can be seen to be fundamentally arising out of fine art and conceptual art jewellery perspectives, with little or no influence from either engineering or fine jewellery aspects of conventional watch design.
+Our unique simplified time-display frees us from the powerful archetypes of watch hands or numerals, allowing much more special focus on the personal creative aesthetics which convey the concept or story, while also showing our use of the ancient 12-point concept of horology.

-The forms we use are often complex, rough, broken, fractal or organic, and we use surfaces such as rough blackened silver, patinas and the raw textured results of 3D printing, as well as materials such as fine woods.
+The forms we use are often complex, rough, broken, fractal or organic, and we use surfaces such as rough blackened silver, patinas and the undisguised textured results of 3D printing, as well as materials such as fine hardwoods.

 We are not a conventional collaboration between an artist and a watchmaker where the two influences are observably separate, our brand is about watches where the fundamental design of the whole watch is based on personal creative explorations of fascinating concepts or stories.
-Our watches are very unique, profoundly evocative, and present challenging perspectives such as the 3D fractal used in our Fractal Emergence watch, which, because of the type of fractal it is, can be seen as a 3 dimensional object emerging from 4 dimensional space.
+Our watches are very unique, profoundly evocative, and present challenging perspectives.

 Our watches have little or no influence from the usual watchmaking references, one reason being that I am not starting from being a watchmaker pushing the envelope of watchmaking.
-My background is in fine art and contemporary music, and my watches are created as a personal exploration of concepts of my relationships with the outside world . . . you can click on any of our watch images below, to read about the fascinating concepts it relates to.
+My background is in fine art and contemporary music composition, and my watches are created as a personal exploration of concepts of my relationships with the outside world . . . you can click on any of our watch images below, to see the fascinating concepts it relates to.

-These factors, together, show that UnconstrainedTime watches are clearly part of the world of conceptual art jewellery, and/or fine art.
+These factors, together, seem to me to show that UnconstrainedTime watches are clearly part of the world of conceptual art jewellery, and/or fine art.

-That our watches are art is also clear from how aesthetics focused they are.
-For example, our Fractal Emergence watch (the bronze watch in the center) is based around a 3D fractal, which has zero functionality, it is just to look at, and, while our minimal time-display does display the time, the obvious focus of almost all of that watch (and our other watches) is on aesthetically chosen structures with no functionality.
+The fact that our watches are art is also clear from how aesthetics focused they are.
+For example, our Fractal Emergence watch is based around a 3D fractal which has zero functionality, it is just to look at, and, while our minimal time-display does display the time and relates to ancient horological principles, the obvious focus of almost all of our watches is on freely chosen aesthetically focused structures with no functionality.

 Don’t miss our launch!